DAWells/LitMD/README.md

-# Litex
-Literature Review in Latex.
-Gather summaries of relevant papers into a literature review based on user specified tags.

 # LitMD
 Literature Review in Mark Down.
-Gather summaries of relevant papers into a literature review based on user specified tags.
-This is run by tag_herder and is much easier to write new paper files for than Litex.
-Also as it is a notebook it is easier to print all detected tags.
+Use `litmd_writer.ipynb` to write summaries of papers and define "tags" for topics.
+This are saved as markdown files which can easily be handled by `litmd_herder.ipynb`. `litmd_herder.ipynb` can be use to gather these tags into reviews or summarise all tags based on the number of papers and which tags cooccur as a network.